 6. Cats follow their owners when they do their daily routine because they also have their own routine.

-Cats like most animals are creatures of routines.
-In the wild, they would have their daily “tasks” to do as marking the territory, hunting a prey, go look for water somewhere, etc. As our indoor cats can’t do these activities because we provide all they need, they look for alternative activities and they adopt them also as part of their own routine.
+Cats, like most animals, are creatures of routines.
+In the wild, cats do a daily routine of activities, such as marking the territory, walking, jumping and chasing when hunting.
+Our indoor cats don’t do all of these activities because we provide all what they need, so they look for alternative activities and they adopt them also as part of their own routine.
 One of those daily activities is following us around the house from one room to the other as if they are patrolling their territory.

 7. Cats are not as independent and aloof as they have been portrayed.
 They follow us because they need our company and affection.